f5devcentral/f5-agility-labs-nginx/docs/class12/module2/lab1/lab1.rst

 Operations - Container registry
 -------------------------------

 We'll briefly talk about *container registries*.
-A container registry is a storage area for storing container images.
-Most commonly used id Docker Hub, as we have used that registry during this class.
+A container registry is a storage area for storing container and the most commonly used is Docker Hub which we use for the registry during this class.
 When you return to your jobs however, your company will most likely use a private container registry.
 Hosted in one of the cloud service providers, Github or Gitlab, and with some access controls.
 In Kubernetes this is done with a *docker-registry* secret.
 A secret is another Kubernetes object used for storing sensitive information.

 In this class, you'll not have to set any of this up.